aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/cleanup.md

 ## Fargate-specific clean up

-If you did the Fargate phase of this workshop round, then do the steps in this section.
-Otherwise, skip to the General clean up section below.

 1. If you are do not have a session open to the bastion host, then connect to the bastion host using AWS Systems Manager Session Manager.
 To do this:

     1. Go to the Systems Manager console.